Deploying with Docker¶

 If the site does not come up, check the container logs for an error message:

 The GovReady-Q default SQLite database created within a Docker container exists only for the duration of the container’s lifetime.
 The database will persist between

 docker container stop/

-docker container rm) the Q data will be destroyed.
-See the Persistent database section below for connecting to a database outside of the container.
+docker container rm) the database will be destroyed.
+See the Persistent database section below for connecting to a database outside of the container for production data.

-- The Q instance cannot send email or receive comment replies until it is configured to use a transactional mail provider like Mailgun – see below.
+The default Govready-Q instance cannot send email or receive comment replies until it is configured to use a transactional mail provider like Mailgun – see below.

-- The Q instance is configured to non-debug mode (Django
+The default Govready-Q instance is configured to non-debug mode (Django

 DEBUG=false), which is the recommended setting for a public website.
 The instance can be set to debug mode at runtime – see below.

 Advanced configuration of GovReady-Q inside Docker¶

 For more complex setups, using our run script instead will be easier: